 Ikea Group, the biggest home- furnishings retailer, more than doubled planned spending on wind farms and solar parks to as much as $2 billion as increased use of renewable power protects it from volatile fossil-fuel prices.

 The investment will help the Swedish company get 70 percent of its energy consumption from renewable sources by 2015, Chief Sustainability Officer Steve Howard said in a phone interview.
 It aims to get all of its energy from renewables by 2020.

 “Efficiency makes sense and it makes more sense now than ever before,” Howard said.
 “We’ve got rising costs of raw materials and rising costs of energy and a really strong need to decarbonize.”

-Companies from sportswear maker Puma SE to drinks producer PepsiCo Inc. (PEP) are expanding efforts to cut their use of scarce resources as they jostle for customers.
+Companies from sportswear maker Puma SE to drinks producer PepsiCo Inc. (PEP:US) are expanding efforts to cut their use of scarce resources as they jostle for customers.
 Prices for wind turbines sank 23 percent in the three years to June, while solar panels have tumbled by more than half in two years, making projects cost-effective, according to Bloomberg New Energy Finance.